 Keep or delete this resource.
-Before PSF calls the exit for the RDC, it sets this flag in accordance with its current pruning algorithm.
-By modifying this field, the exit tells PSF which resources must remain loaded or be deleted.
+Before calling the exit for the RDC, PSF sets this flag in accordance with its current pruning algorithm.
+By modifying this field, the exit tells PSF which resources should remain loaded or should be deleted.
 If the field is set to 0, PSF deletes this resource.
 If it is set to 1, PSF does not delete this resource.

-Note: PSF is not always able to follow the RLSTKEEP flag when it is deleting resources.
+Note: PSF is not always able to follow the RLSTKEEP flag when deleting resources.